Articles

 An effective mileage reimbursement policy starts with the usual language that employees have valid driver licenses and adequate automobile insurance.
 Then it should add as much detail as needed to cover anticipated contingencies, such as excluded activities like personal trips and commutes to and from home.
 There should be explanations of policy violations and accompanying discipline.

-The documentation associated with mileage reimbursement is important not only for expense control but for claiming the employer’s own tax deduction for mileage reimbursement.
-Accurate documentation comes from a rigorous process that builds in safeguards, encourages questions, and includes a monitoring system that will uncover abuse.
+The documentation associated with mileage reimbursement, such as in vehicle mileage logs, is important not only for expense control but for claiming the employer’s own tax deduction for mileage reimbursement.
+Accurate documentation comes from a rigorous process that builds in safeguards, encourages questions, and includes a monitoring system that will uncover expense fraud and other forms of abuse.